 \subsection{The shortcomings in standard library implementations}

-Several libraries providers, both freely open source and commercial, offer implementations of the inverse Gaussian cumulative distribution function, (Intel, NAG, Nvidia, MathWorks, Cephes, GNU, Boost, etc.).
+Several libraries providers, both open source and commercial, offer implementations of the inverse Gaussian cumulative distribution function, (Intel, NAG, Nvidia, MathWorks, Cephes, GNU, Boost, etc.).
 The focus of these implementations is primarily ensuring near machine precision is achieved for all possible valid input values, and handling errors and edge cases appropriately.
 While some offer single precision implementations, most offer (or default to) double precision, and to achieve these precisions algorithms have improved over the years \citep{hastings1955approximations,evans1974algorithm70,beasley1985percentage,wichura1988algorithm,marsaglia1994rapid,giles2011approximating}.
-The most widely used is by \citet{wichura1988algorithm}, which is used in: GNU's scientific library (GSL) \citep{galassi2017gsl}, the Cephes library \citep{moshier1992cephes} (used by Python's SciPy package \citep{scipy2020scipy}), and the NAG library \citep{nag2017mark26} (NAG uses a slight modification).
+The most widely used is by \citet{wichura1988algorithm}, which is used in GNU's scientific library (GSL) \citep{galassi2017gsl}, the Cephes library \citep{moshier1992cephes} (used by Python's SciPy package \citep{scipy2020scipy}), and the NAG library \citep{nag2017mark26} (NAG uses a slight modification).

-The \textit{de facto} for these implementations is to split the function into two regions: an easy central region, and a difficult tail region.
-Inside the central region a rational Pad\'{e} approximation is used, where a seventh order polynomial is divided by another \citep{wichura1988algorithm}.
+These implementations split the function into two regions: an easy central region, and the difficult tail regions.
+Inside the central region a rational Pad\'{e} approximation is used with seventh order polynomials \citep{wichura1988algorithm}.
 In the tail regions, the square root of the logarithm is computed, and then a similar rational approximation performed on this.
 While these are very precise routines, they have several shortcomings with respect to performance.

 The first shortcoming is the division operation involved in computing the rational approximation.
 Division is considerably more expensive than addition or multiplication, and with a much higher latency \citep{wittmann2015short,fog2018instruction}.
 Thus, for the very highest performance, avoiding division is preferable.
 (The implementation by \citet{giles2011approximating} already capitalises on this).
 Similarly, taking logarithms and square roots is expensive, making the tail regions very expensive, and so are best avoided too.